Fede2782/oneCompleter-Legacy/README.md

 ## Credits
 These amazing features were created by Samsung.
 None of this would have been possible if Samsung hadn't created these features.

-Pixelify for the Zygisk spoofing implementation
+Pixelify for the Zygisk spoofing implementation.
+BlackMesa123 for floating feature script.

 ## 💡Little tip